199 € (excl. VAT)

 chmod -R g+rw var/

-Test Kimai before executing these commands (they are likely not required in a shared-hosting environment).
-You probably need to prefix them with sudo and the group might be called different than www-data.
+You might not need these commands in a shared-hosting environment.
+And you probably need to prefix them with sudo and/or the group might be called different from www-data.

 Create database